Fall is Here! Ways to Enjoy the Season On and Off Campus

 5. If you work from home, create a clear, uncluttered workspace separate from your bedroom

 6. Bring nature to you!
-Consider a low-maintenance houseplant like a Snake Plant for cleaner air and improved mental health.
+Consider a low-maintenance houseplant like a snake plant for cleaner air and improved mental health.

 We hope you find time to enjoy the fall weather, and all Carleton and Ottawa has to offer this season!
 If you have any more questions about supporting your environmental wellness or want to explore other resources to improve your mental health literacy, come visit the Wellness Desk at 204A MacOdrum Library.